Right to healthcare services in Denmark

 Health insurance in Denmark

-This may be the case, for example, if you receive a pension or other social benefits from another Nordic country, EU or EEA country or Switzerland, for example in the case of maternity leave or illness.
+• That you are receiving other social benefits from another Nordic country, EU or EEA country, Switzerland or the UK – for example in the case of maternity leave or illness

 If you live in another Nordic country and work in Denmark for a Danish employer, you will as a general rule be covered by Danish health insurance.
-This means that you have the right to use the Danish health service on the same terms as Danish citizens.
-Your documentation for this is “the special health card”, which you are entitled to be issued with by Udbetaling Danmark.
-You must show the card every time you are in contact with the healthcare system.
+This means, for example, that you have the right to use the Danish health service on the same terms as Danish citizens.
+Your documentation for this is “the special health card”.
+You must apply to Udbetaling Danmark to have this card issued, and show the card every time you are in contact with the healthcare system.

 You will either be considered a “cross-border worker” or an ordinary employee in Denmark.
-This is decided by Udbetaling Danmark on the basis of whether or not you travel back to your residence in another Nordic country at least once a week.
-In either case, you will have full access to Danish health services – but if you have family members who are to be covered by health insurance with you, it will make a difference to them whether you are considered a cross-border worker or an ordinary employee.
+This will be decided by Udbetaling Danmark on the basis of whether or not you travel back to your residence in another Nordic country at least once a week.
+In either case, you will have full access to Danish health services – but if you have family members who are to be covered by health insurance with you, it will make a difference to their health insurance whether you are considered a cross-border worker or an ordinary employee.

 The special health card is issued for a maximum of two years.
-You can apply for the card at borger.dk, and you can use the self-service system without having a NemID.
+You can apply for the card at borger.dk, and you can use the self-service system without having a MitID.

-Companies can apply for special health cards at virk.dk on behalf of their employees.
+Companies can apply for special health cards on behalf of their employees at virk.dk.

 Danish health insurance and abroad

-If you are covered by health insurance in Denmark, you can obtain a blue EU health insurance card from Denmark, which you can use when travelling in the EU and EEA countries.
+If you are covered by health insurance in Denmark, you can obtain a blue EU health insurance card from Denmark, which you can use when travelling to EU/EEA countries, Switzerland or the UK.

-If you are covered by Danish health insurance, this means that you must apply in Denmark for the blue EU health insurance card.
-The card documents your right to receive the health treatment that proves necessary during a temporary stay in another EEA or EU country or Switzerland, for example if you fall ill during a holiday.
+If you are covered by Danish health insurance, you must apply to Udbetaling Danmark for the blue EU health insurance card.
+The card is your proof of your right to receive necessary health treatment during a temporary stay in another EU/EEA country, Switzerland or the UK – for example if you fall ill during a holiday.

-You must apply for an EU health insurance card yourself, either online at borger.dk, or by contacting Udbetaling Danmark if you do not have a NemID or are exempt from Digital Post.
+You must apply for an EU health insurance card yourself, either online at borger.dk, or by contacting Udbetaling Danmark if you do not have a MitID or are exempt from Digital Post.

-Please note that if you receive social benefits such as a pension, maternity or sickness benefit from another Nordic country, the EU, the EEA or Switzerland, it is in that Member State that you must apply for an EU health insurance card.
+Please note that if you receive social benefits such as a pension, maternity or sickness benefit from another Nordic country, the EU, the EEA or Switzerland, it is in that Member State that you must apply for an EU health insurance card, or in the UK for a British health card.
 If you are in doubt, contact Udbetaling Danmark.

-At the website of the EU Commission, you can find information on how to use your EU health insurance card while staying in other EU or EEA countries or Switzerland.
+At the website of the European Commission, you can find information on how to use your EU health insurance card while staying in other EU/EEA countries, Switzerland or the UK.
 At the website of the Danish Patient Safety Authority, you can read about the special Nordic agreement on the right to be transported home in the event of illness.

 Temporary stay and planned treatment in Denmark

-If you are covered by health insurance in a Nordic country and become ill during a temporary stay in Denmark, you have the right to receive whatever medical treatment is necessary during your stay.
+If you are covered by health insurance in a Nordic country and become ill during a temporary stay in Denmark, you have the right to receive whatever treatment is assessed to be medically necessary during your stay.
 This applies in the case of acute illness, but also if you have an existing illness, such as a chronic illness, or if you are pregnant and need examination or treatment while you are in Denmark.

-Health services in the Danish public health service are usually free of charge, but you must be able to document that you are covered by public health insurance in another EU or EEA country or Switzerland.
-If you are covered by health insurance in a Nordic country, you must be able to document to the Danish healthcare professional that you reside in a Nordic country.
+Health services in the Danish public health system are usually free of charge to the individual, but you must be able to document that you are publicly insured in your country of residence.
+If you are covered by health insurance in a Nordic country, you must show the Danish healthcare professional a national ID card and state your address of residence.
 You can also show your EU health insurance card as documentation.

 What do medical services cost, and what subsidies are available?

-If you are covered by public health insurance in another Nordic country, or if you choose to move to Denmark and become insured there, health services are usually free of charge.
+Health services in Denmark are usually free of charge, i.e. without a fee for the user, If you are covered by public health insurance in another Nordic country, or if you choose to move to Denmark and become insured there, but there may be some conditions you must meet.

 There is no charge for visits to GPs in Denmark.
-However, you will have to pay for certain types of services yourself, such as vaccinations and medical certificates.
+However, you will have to pay for certain types of services yourself, such as some kinds of vaccinations and medical certificates.
 Vaccinations in the Danish children’s vaccination programme are always free.

 There is no charge at public hospitals if you are referred for treatment.
 Emergency hospital treatment does not require a referral.

-Dental treatment is free for young people under 18.
+Dental treatment is free for children and adolescents until they reach the age of 22.
+This applies to anyone born in or after 2004.
 The national health service subsidises a range of treatments for adults.
 The subsidy is usually deducted from the charges advertised by the dentist.

 Treatment by a number of specialised healthcare professionals is free of charge if you have a referral for the treatment.
 No referral is however required to obtain free treatment from ear, nose and throat specialists or ophthalmologists.